R4ULtv/siffredi-bot/README.md

 ## 🛠️ Description
 <!--Remove the below lines and add yours -->
-The best SIMPLE bot for Discord.
+The best SIMPLE bot for Discord.<br>
 Bot is a multi-purpose bot ready to skill up and boost up your Discord server Moderator, Music, Poll, Meme Creator, Fun, Economy and much more.